How to Buy Cardano in Canada

 Online exchanges

 Buying Cardano on a cryptocurrency exchange is the most common route.
 Cryptocurrency exchanges are run by companies that develop complicated matching engines to process trades.
-You buy and sell directly from other users, and the whole thing is designed for professional traders to trade Cardano as quickly as possible.
+You buy and sell directly from other users.

 These exchanges can seem slightly unwieldy, but they all do the same thing and are fairly easy to get to grips with.
 If all you want to do is buy Cardano at the market price, you’re looking for something called a “spot” trade.
 This matches you with another user who’s selling at the current market price.
 Spot trades let you trade ADA cryptocurrency as close to the market value of the coin as possible.
 Each exchange is different and prices can differ between them (profiting from these differences is a type of trading strategy known as exchange arbitrage), but with a coin as large as ADA, these differences will rarely be significant.